Simon Griffiths discusses the realities of “after-drop” and how swimmers can manage it.

-I had the chance to find out when I took part in a study at the Extreme Environments Laboratory at Portsmouth University.
-For the experiment I had to swim in cool water (16 degrees and 18 degrees) for two hours while the researchers monitored (among other things) my deep body temperature.
-After two hours at 18 degrees my body temperature had dropped by about half a degree.
+Regardless of the mechanism, the effect is real, as I found out when I took part in a study at the Extreme Environments Laboratory at Portsmouth University.
+For the experiment, I had to swim in cool water (16 degrees and 18 degrees) for two hours while the researchers monitored (among other things) my deep body temperature.
+After two hours at 18 degrees, my body temperature had dropped by about half a degree.
 I towelled off, dressed, put on a coat and hat and drank a hot tea.
 I was then able to watch my temperature fall to just over 36 degrees before it stabilised and then started climbing back up.
 The same thing happened at 16 degrees but the effect was greater, the minimum temperature lower and the time taken to stabilise longer.
 After-drop is real.
-While your average body temperature may be increasing, your core will be cooling.
+While you are dressed and warming up, your core may still be cooling.

 - Get dressed quickly and warmly.
-Immediately after swimming you may feel great as the cooled blood has not yet returned to your core.
-Best to wrap up warmly before it does.
-It’s much harder to dress when you’re shivering.
+Immediately after swimming you may feel great but your body has been chilled and its natural defenses against the cold will kick in quickly.
+It’s best to wrap up warmly before you start shivering.
+It’s much harder to dress when your hands are shaking.

-- Don’t take a hot shower as this will increase the rate at which cooled blood returns to the core and makes the drop faster and deeper.
+- If you’ve got very cold, don’t take a hot shower immediately.
 Cold water swimmers have been known to faint in hot showers.
 Wait until you’ve warmed up again before showering.
+If you’re just slightly chilled, a warm shower is fine.

 - Don’t attempt to drive or ride a bike until your core temperature has recovered.
 Driving and shivering is not a good combination.
 If your core temperature drops too much and you become hypothermic it can also affect your cognitive abilities.
 Again, not good for driving.

-- Drink something hot and eat something.
+- Drink something warm and eat something.
 Shivering is a highly energy consumptive bodily function.
 You need to fuel it.
+The benefit of the warm drink is mostly psychological, but it still helps.
+Beware of hot drinks as you can scald yourself.

 - Keep an eye on your fellow swimmers.
 Someone who appears completely fine getting out of the water may be in trouble 10 minutes later and may need your help.